gaffe23/gaffe-ota2/switchy/README.md

 The result of this XOR is `0xdb`, a non-printable character.
 We can see from the output of `xxd` above that `0xdb` is indeed the second byte of the program's output.

 You may have noticed by now that each time `0x8048470` has been called so far, the value of `eax` has been set to an ASCII value.
-We know that the format of the flags for this CTF is `flag{secret text}`, so the fact that the first two values of `eax` inside this function before the XOR have been 'f' followed by 'l' suggests that we might be on to something here.
-Let's keep stepping through and checking out these values to see if this is actually the case.
+We know that the flag format for this CTF is `flag{secret text}`.
+The fact that the first two values of `eax` inside this function before the XOR have been 'f' followed by 'l' suggests that we might be close to finding the flag.
+Let's keep stepping through the program and looking at these values to see if this is actually the case.

 Next character: